martingeorg/tmpfs-mysql/README.md

 You can now connect to the tmpfs mysql instance using the following command (given that you haven't changed the settings in the script)

-<code>mysql -u root --host=192.168.33.10 --port=3344 -p</code>
+<code>mysql -u root --host=192.168.33.10 --port=3344 --password=drowssap</code>

-The IP address 192.168.33.10 is the *host-only* address of the virtual machine, you can also use the *bridged* network address to access the mysql server locally or from another machine in your network.
+The IP address 192.168.33.10 is the *host-only* address of the virtual machine, you can also use the *bridged* network address (the one you saw using *ifconfig*) to access the mysql server locally or from another machine in your network.

 ##### What's next?